 Admission requirements for an LVN to BSN Bridge program vary based on the school you choose.
 Some common requirements include the following.

-- An LVN license from the state your school of choice is located in.
+- An LVN license from the state your school of choosing is located in.

-- Completion of one full year on the job experience as an LVN.
+- Completion of one full year on the job as an LVN.